 - 1. Publicly owned and operated libraries, parks, parkways, cemeteries, and recreational facilities. - 2.
-Private clubs, lodges, fraternities, and similar uses when such uses are not operated for profit. - C. Special Uses - Accessory buildings and uses.

-- 3. Places of assembly. - 4.
-Public, parochial, and private elementary, intermediate, and/or high schools offering courses in general education. - 5.
+Private clubs, lodges, fraternities, and similar uses when such uses are not operated for profit. - 3.
+Places of assembly. - Public, parochial, and private elementary, intermediate, and/or high schools offering courses in general education. - 5.
 Child day care centers, and child group day care homes.